-Buffer Strips Nebraska Buffer Strip Program was established in 1998 to use filter strips to reduce the amount of chemicals that run off farm fields into the streams around the state.
+The Buffer Strip Program was established in 1998 to use filter strips to reduce the amount of chemicals that run off farm fields into the streams around the state.
 Cost-share is available to replace cropland with grass buffer strips along banks of perennial/intermittent streams or permanent bodies of water.
-CPNRD administers cost-share funds for the Buffer Strip Program provided by the Nebraska Department of Agriculture.
-The NRD had 15 contracts in 2023 that totaled \$28,512.53.
+CPNRD administers cost-share funds for the program provided by the Nebraska Department of Agriculture.
+In FY 2024, CPNRD had 11 contracts in fiscal 2024 totaling \$19,595.42.